 - In the Effect Controls panel, click the effect control point button ; then, in the Composition or Layer panel, click where you want the effect control point.

-- In the Timeline or Effect Controls panel, drag or enter values for the x and y coordinates for the effect control point as you would to modify any other property.
+- In the Timeline or Effect Controls panel, drag or enter values for the x and y coordinates for the effect control point as you would do to modify any other property.

 Because true randomness is not repeatable, many effects simulate randomness by using a calculation that generates seemingly random results for each value of a Random Seed property.
-Multiple instances of the same effect give the same results if all of their settings—including the Random Seed property values—are the same.
+Multiple instances of the same effect give the same results if all their settings—including the Random Seed property values—are the same.
 This allows you to get predictable, deterministic results, while still achieving the appearance of randomness.